-Jason works for Turning Point Financial which is a Financial Planning and Investment Firm here in Frederick, MD.
-He encourages planning for life events that you may or may not see coming in your future.
-These “Turning Points” in life can often be dealt with more easily, if you are prepared for when they happen.
-Jason realizes that there are many seniors in our community that due to circumstances out of their control, they are put in extremely difficult situations that require help from an organization like SOAR.
-Jason had previously worked in the senior care industry and is very familiar with the types of challenges that our seniors face as they age.
-He and his wife Jen danced in the Frederick Alzheimer’s Association’s “Memory Ball” in 2014 and were awarded the “Best Swing Dancers” for the event.
-Jason is also a board member for the Frederick Volleyball Club and enjoys playing when he has a chance.
+A veteran of the senior care industry, Jason is familiar with the types of challenges seniors face as they age.
+Now a financial planner for Turning Point Financial in Frederick, MD, Jason helps individuals and couples prepare for the unexpected.
+Jason realizes that there are many seniors in our community who, due to circumstances out of their control, require help from an organization like SOAR.
 Helping our seniors maintain their dignity and independence as long as possible is his goal.
+Jason and his wife, Jen, danced in the Frederick Alzheimer’s Association’s “Memory Ball” in 2014 and were awarded the “Best Swing Dancers” for the event.
+He is also a board member for the Frederick Volleyball Club and enjoys playing when he has a chance.

 A Licensed Social Worker at Frederick Health Hospital, Terri is a founding member of SOAR.
 She has been invaluable in shaping the organization’s success by sharing her extensive knowledge of senior resources in Frederick County.
 She has helped plan the organization’s annual A Toast to the Holidays fundraising event since its inception.

 John has been the Director of Administration for Woodmont Country Club in Rockville, Maryland for 36 years.
 John’s family’s journey, supporting his mother through dementia during the last years of her life, eventually led him to the Alzheimer’s Association, Greater Maryland Chapter.
 Last year, John and his co-workers held a golf and tennis tournament to benefit Alzheimer’s, netting more than $100,000 for the organization.